On Learning to Be Seen

 To be safe.

 I understand why.
 For a long time, being seen felt dangerous.
-Not the seeing that comes with interviews, branding calls, or standing on a stage, but the kind that happens on the page.
+Not the seeing that comes with interviews or standing on a stage, but the kind that happens on the page.
 You were afraid of being known by your sentences.
 You wanted to tell the story without exposing the part of you that carried it.

 But you’ve always known that when you try to be safe, you write around the truth instead of through it.
 You imply instead of reveal.
 You protect your characters because you’re trying to protect yourself.
 You soften what was never meant to be soft.

-You wrote a few thousand words with smoothed edges, a gentler offering.
+You wrote a few thousand words of cotton-softness with smoothed edges, a gentler offering.

 Your agent read them and said what you already knew: This isn’t you.
 Try again.